geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 {% endraw %}

-Since we can't reference JavaScript variables in our styles directly, we need to update an attribute on the element so we have something to target in our CSS.
+Since we can't reference JavaScript variables in our styles directly, we need to add a class to the element so we have something to target in our CSS.
+We add the isStuck class using the Svelte `class:` directive.
-Here we set the `data-stuck` attribute to the value of `isSticking`.
-Using data attributes for state changes comes from [the CUBE CSS methodology](https://piccalil.li/cube-css/exception/).
-You could set a class using the `class:` directive here instead, depending on personal preference.
-Either way, you have something to target in your CSS.
 Now when the element is stuck, the color changes to mintcream 🍦.

 Looks great!
 Unfortunately, we have a bug when we have multiple sticky elements on the page.
 Depending on your CSS, when scrolling down you may see a brief flash of the "stuck" styles on the heading coming into view.
-I changed the sticky colors to black and white and increased the transition duration to make it very clear.
+I changed the sticky colors to black and white and increased the transition duration to make the problem clear.
 See the gif below.

 ![Sticky styles briefly applied when scrolling down](/images/svelte-action-sticky/sticky-css-bug.gif)